Fort Lauderdale Cost of Living Analysis: Housing and Income Data

 See personalized rates — free, no obligation.

-The median home value in Fort Lauderdale is currently $455,600, which reflects the city's high demand and desirable coastal location.
+The median home value in Fort Lauderdale is currently $455,600, reflecting the high demand for property in this coastal urban hub.